 WHAT COULD BE

-Next, once the building is ready for businesses to look at moving in, there are a lot of possibilities for what comes next.
 “The design of the interior will be driven by what types of businesses and who’s going to go inside the building in phase two,” Kaumo said.

 “The goal is an open space downstairs.
 There’s a mezzanine between the first and second floor that could be rented for parties, for social gatherings … Office space on the second and third floors and maybe even an opportunity for livability space on the third floor,” Kaumo said.